The SF Giants’ Cameron Maybin Is Arrested For A DUI

 To his credit, Maybin hasn’t tried to hide anything from his team, the Giants.
 In fact, last month, Maybin signed a $1.75 million contract with the team.
 The Giants have stated that they know about Maybin’s arrest, are looking into the situation, and also reported the information to the league.
 Maybin, for his part, told Farhan Zaidi, president of baseball operations, and manager Brucy Bochy about his arrest quickly.
 Maybin even apologized to Bochy.

-To Maybin’s surprise, he found that his team was supportive of what had taken place.
+To Maybin’s surprise, he found that his team was supportive of him.

 “I was surprised how open people were and how they reached out to me and gave me a little comfort and let me know, ‘We know that this is an honest mistake and you’re one of the good guys in the game.’
 That meant a lot to me,” Maybin said, according to the SF Chronicle.